artalar/reatom/docs/src/content/docs/handbook.md

 ---
-title: Getting started
+title: Handbook
-description: Short guide of how to use Reatom
+description: The full guide of how to use Reatom
 ---

 Welcome to the wonderful world of the Reatom library! 🤗